Rod Rosenstein

 Rosenstein submitted his resignation as deputy attorney general on April 29, 2019, which took effect on May 11, 2019.
-Rosenstein joined the law firm King & Spalding's D.C. office as a partner on the "Special Matters and Government Investigations" team in January 2020.
+In 2020, he joined the law firm King & Spalding as a partner in its "Special Matters and Government Investigations" practice.

 Early life and education

 Rosenstein was born in 1965 to an Ashkenazi Jewish family in Philadelphia.
 His father, Robert, ran a small business, whilst his mother, Gerri Rosenstein, was a bookkeeper and local school board president.
 Rod grew up in Lower Moreland Township, Pennsylvania.
 Rosenstein graduated from Lower Moreland High School.
-He has one sister, Dr. Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases at the Centers for Disease Control and Prevention.
+His sister, Nancy Messonnier, is a physician who was the director of the National Center for Immunization and Respiratory Diseases of the Centers for Disease Control and Prevention from 2016 to 2021.

-Rosenstein attended the Wharton School of the University of Pennsylvania, where he graduated summa cum laude and Phi Beta Kappa in 1986 with a Bachelor of Science in economics.

-After graduating from Penn, Rosenstein attended Harvard Law School where he was an editor of the Harvard Law Review.
-Rosenstein graduated from Harvard in 1989 with a Juris Doctor degree, cum laude.
-He then served as a law clerk to Judge Douglas H. Ginsburg of the United States Court of Appeals for the District of Columbia Circuit.
-He was a Wasserstein Fellow at Harvard Law School from 1997–98.
+Rosenstein attended the Wharton School of the University of Pennsylvania, graduating in 1986 with a Bachelor of Science, summa cum laude, in economics and Phi Beta Kappa membership.
+He then attended Harvard Law School, where he was an editor of the Harvard Law Review and graduated in 1989 with a Juris Doctor, cum laude.

 Career

 Early career

-After his clerkship, Rosenstein joined the United States Department of Justice through the Attorney General's Honors Program.
+After law school, Rosenstein was a law clerk to Judge Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 1989 to 1990.
+He then joined the United States Department of Justice through the Attorney General's Honors Program.
 From 1990 to 1993, he prosecuted public corruption cases as a trial attorney with the Public Integrity Section of the Criminal Division, the latter of which was led by then Assistant Attorney General Robert Mueller.

 During the Clinton Administration, Rosenstein served as counsel to Deputy Attorney General Philip B. Heymann (1993–1994) and Special Assistant to Criminal Division Assistant Attorney General Jo Ann Harris (1994–1995).
 Rosenstein then worked in the United States Office of the Independent Counsel under Ken Starr on the Whitewater investigation into President Bill Clinton.
 As an Associate Independent Counsel from 1995 to 1997, he was co-counsel in the trial of three defendants who were convicted of fraud, and he supervised the investigation that found no basis for criminal prosecution of White House officials who had obtained FBI background reports.

 United States Attorney Lynne A. Battaglia hired Rosenstein as an Assistant U.S. Attorney for the District of Maryland in 1997.

 From 2001 to 2005, Rosenstein served as Principal Deputy Assistant Attorney General for the Tax Division of the United States Department of Justice.
 He coordinated the tax enforcement activities of the Tax Division, the U.S. Attorneys' Offices and the IRS, and he supervised 90 attorneys and 30 support employees.
 He oversaw civil litigation and served as the acting head of the Tax Division when Assistant Attorney General Eileen J. O'Connor was unavailable, and he personally briefed and argued civil appeals in several federal appellate courts.